-Listen to your body and know when it's time to ease up a bit.
-"Lower the intensity of your regular routine in the beginning until your body adapts to the heat," says Lopez.
+When exercising in the heat, yo should listen to your body and know when it's time to ease up a bit.
+"Lower the intensity of your regular routine in the beginning until your body adapts to the heat," Lopez says.
 For example, if you normally run, slow your pace to a jog, shorten your distance and take frequent water breaks.

 As you adjust to the weather, your body will become more conditioned, and gradually, you'll be able to increase your intensity.
-"It may take a week or two before you can push yourself to the next level safely," says Lopez.
+"It may take a week or two before you can push yourself to the next level safely," Lopez says.
 So, give your body time.
 Slow and steady wins the race.